-When Python is starting up, it looks at the path of its binary (which, in a virtual environment, is actually just a copy of, or symlink to, your system’s Python binary).
+When Python is starting up, it looks at the path of its binary.
+In a virtual environment, it is actually just a copy of, or symlink to, your system’s Python binary.
 It then sets the location of

 The path located in

 X.X is the version of Python you’re using.

 In our example, the binary is located at